firespring/givesource/documentation/reporting.md

 # Post Event Reporting

-The following reports are generally gathered and sent to Andrew.

 1. Donations Export (From management app)
 2. Nonprofits Export - Manually from AWS DynamoDB web console
   - Navigate to the stack's Nonprofits table